 Let’s face it; the world is changing.
 Graduating with a bachelor’s degree in the past has been enough to gain you an entry-level job opportunity in your chosen field, without a doubt.
 But, today perhaps, going the extra mile is what your competition has in mind.
 How so, you ask?
 By earning multiple degrees.
 As two can play that game, you can get the upper leg on the competition, too!

 Multiple degrees can make you a more desirable job candidate.
-In the past, students were able to get an undergraduate degree and typically find a job without issue.
-Today, things are more complicated and if you lack real-world job experience, having additional degrees can make you stand out from other job seekers.
-Having additional degrees, especially those of a higher caliber – such as a Masters degree or PhD – can help you take on a higher paying job or new opportunity.
+In the past, students were able to obtain their online bachelor’s degree and typically find a job without a problem.
+If you lack real-world experience, having an additional degree, particularly a master’s or Ph.D., can help you land the career opportunity you’ve dreamed about.

-When choosing your next degree, think about how well it marries with the skill set you already have.
-For example, if your goal is to start your own business or get a c-suite level job, going back to school for an MBA would be a good choice, no matter what your undergraduate degree is in.
-If you’re pursuing something completely different, how can you use what you already know to make the leap to your new learning and soon-to-be career path?
-Once you’ve taken these thoughts into consideration, you can begin your journey to higher learning.
+When choosing your next degree, think about how well it marries with the skill set you already have in place.
+For example, if your goal is to start your own business or obtain a CEO’s position, going back to school for an MBA would be an excellent choice.
+If you decide to pursue a degree unrelated to your current undergraduate degree, consider how you can use what you already know to make the transition go smoothly.

 Also, in any type of online degree program, please be sure that your school of choice is accredited and that your degree credits are transferable, especially if you intend to further your education and earn multiple degrees down the road.
 If you plan accordingly, you can avoid wasted time, energy and tuition dollars.